-GDP growth accelerated to an estimated 7.5% in Fiscal Year 2013 (ended 31 March 2014) from a revised 7.3% in FY2012.
-Growth was supported by rising investment propelled by improved business confidence, commodity exports, buoyant tourism, and credit growth, complemented by the government’s ambitious structural reform program.
+Myanmar’s economy is on track to grow by 7.8% in both Fiscal Year 2014 (ending 31 March 2015) and in FY2015.
+Growth is supported by rising investment propelled by improved business confidence, commodity exports, rising production of natural gas, buoyant tourism, and credit growth - all complemented by the government’s ambitious structural reform program.

 |Selected Economic Indicators (%) - Myanmar||2014||2015|